Howlynight/Howlynight.github.io/cmdline_course.md

 Creating a GitPage from a template is very easy.
 Some additional search for package names in dnf and everything works.
 Small changes to style are also not a problem.
 Just look through folders and files in your repository.
 Jekyll works fantastic.
 This is the reason I made commits quite rearly as I can just see all the changes right away without a hussle.
 I spent more time writing text on this page using [this cheatsheet for markdown format](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links) than the installation and styling together!

 Another headache is waiting with CV.
+LaTeX and Overleaf are rather new instruments for me but templates help a lot.
+No way can I make such a cool looking CV from scratch!

+Hope you have enjoyed my rant!
+Have a nice day!